“Social media is not a media. The key is to listen, engage, and build relationships.”

 (d) In the case of live streams, the disclosure label has to be placed intermittently, for five seconds at the end of every minute so that viewers watching part of the stream are able to see the disclosure.

-(e) In case of audio media, the disclosure label must be clearly announced at the beginning and the end of the audio.
+(e) In the case of audio media, the disclosure label must be clearly announced at the beginning and the end of the audio.

 Building trust: